lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Thanks for the phone call earlier!
 Just to recap what we discussed.

-We note that there is a discrepancy in the late payment terms between the invoice and the APEX SG Website Development & Maintenance Package.
+We note that there is a discrepancy in the late payment terms between the invoice and the xxx SG Website Development & Maintenance Package.

 The invoice states that “1.5% of the monthly balance will be charged as late payment fee after 30 days,” while the website maintenance package states that “late payments will be charged at an interest 5% per month.”